-Snelling’s work is usually based on a story.
+Snelling is one of those artists whose work is structured based on a story.
 Her unique scale models are made from imaginary buildings, sometimes creating small towns.
 These buildings show fragments of movies in their windows, provoking spectators to look inside, establishing a relationship of complicity with them through voyeurism.
 The viewer is puzzled by the stories behind each of the characters that inhabit these “buildings” and the connection among them.